tavik000/HeroRace/README.md

 -----

 ## Sponsorship
-Feel free to support me for no reasons via Wechat Pay or Alipay with QR code below
+Feel free to support me via Wechat Pay or Alipay with QR code below